A reconsideration letter to a judge is written to persuade the judge to reconsider a decision that was made during a sentencing trial.

 The conclusion should state that the defendant deeply regrets his or her actions and has learned from the experience of being arrested and in jail.

 The letter may address Your Honor or Dear Judge Last Name of Judge.
 If the writer is not the defendant, the defendant’s name should be given in the RE: line.

-Sample Letter to Judge to Reduce Sentence
+Sample Reconsideration Letter To Judge

 City, State, Zip Code